 People and Sound

 7. How does sound travel relatively long distances underwater?

 Sound travels approximately 1500 meters per second in seawater.
-That’s a little more than 15 football fields end-to-end in one second!
-Sound travels much more slowly in air, at approximately 340 meters per second, only 3 football fields a second.
+That’s a little more than 15 soccer fields end-to-end in one second!
+Sound travels much more slowly in air, at approximately 340 meters per second, only 3 soccer fields a second.
 The speed of sound in seawater is not a constant value, and although the variations in the speed of sound are not large, they have important effects on how sound travels in the ocean.